-I recently had an exchange with a volleyball dad.
-He was looking for some advice regarding his daughter, who at 16 is an England international at the U19 level and has aspirations to play collegiately in the States.
-She’d been accepted to attend one of the academies next school year, but was then invited to become part of the England sand volleyball training program run by a former beach pro in a similar academy sort of situation.
-My advice was sought on the decision with regards to the impact on recruitment prospects.
+I once had an exchange with a volleyball dad.
+He was looking for some advice on his daughter.
+At 16 she was an England international at the U19 level and had aspirations to play in college in the States.
+One of the academies accepted her for the next school year.
+Shortly after, the England sand volleyball training program invited her to join them in a similar academy type of situation.
+A former beach pro ran the program.
+The father sought my advice on the decision with regards to the impact on recruitment prospects.
 Below are the thoughts I shared with this father, but I’d be interested to hear other views.

 So the question is to attend the indoor academy and train with other members of the England youth national team mix or go the beach route to train under a former professional and with other England beach internationals.
 The player in question was an outside hitter, though capable of hitting anywhere on the net.
 She was about 5’10”, with a good jump and long reach (slender build).
 She both hit and blocked well and generally had good ball skills.
 In the most recent season she had some back issues, but otherwise I was not aware of any injuries.
 If she went the beach academy route, part of the deal would be that she’d continue playing indoor ball in the National Volleyball League.

 Now generally speaking I almost always encourage my indoor players to get out and play beach or grass doubles.
 It’s a great way for them to improve their abilities and have a different kind of volleyball experience.
 That’s not the same as choosing between training full-time as a beach player vs. as an indoor player, though.